mbentley124/cse280/progress_report_13.md

 Estimated time allocated this week: hour.

 ### Joe Malisov
--
+- Looking into android development and best way to carry over our app
+- Discussed caching techniques with Cody
-Estimated time allocated this week: hours.
+- Discussed best ways to obtain routes from backend Estimated time allocated this week: 2 hours.